FilipO11/precept-fri/README.md

 locally simulated implementation of PrecePt license management protocol

-run init.py to prepare environment
+run init.py to prepare test environment

 ## Notes:
 - server currently issues the license WITHOUT asymetrically encrypting it due to the limitations of the current implementation (RSA plaintext size)